KasperskyLab/Kaspresso/wiki/09_Kaspresso-Allure.md

 ## _Details that you need to know_
 By default, Kaspresso-Allure introduces additional timeouts to assure the correctness of a Video recording as much as possible.
 To summarize, these timeouts increase a test execution time by 5 seconds.
-You are free to change these values by customizing of `videoParams` in `Kaspresso.Builder`.
-Please, see the example above.
+You are free to change these values by customizing `videoParams` in `Kaspresso.Builder`.
+See the example above.